ZinkDigital/boson/README.md

 <div id='id-josonInjectionJava'/>

 #### Injection
-Injection requires a "BsonPath" expression (see blablabla table for examples and syntax), a JSON String and an Higher-Order Function.
+Injection requires a "BsonPath" expression (see [Operators](#operators) table for examples and syntax), a JSON String and a Function.
 The returned result is a CompletableFuture<byte[]>.
 The Injector instance is built only once and can be reused to inject different JSON Strings.
-Injection requires a BsonPath expression, a Json String and a Function and it returns a CompletableFuture<byte[]> so it is not necessary to use a Synchronization tool.
-The Injector is built only once making possible to reuse it to inject in different Json Strings.
 ```java
 //BsonPath expression:
 String expression = "..Book[1]";